mecubey/Pyplayer/README.md

 ## Installation

 ### FOR ALL
-Python file must be in same directory as image files!
+- all files must be in the same directory
-Install the VLC mediaplayer.
+- install the VLC mediaplayer

 ### FOR WINDOWS USERS:
 Simply install the ZIP file, unzip with your preferred program and execute the "pyplayer.exe" file.